 Effective teaching in a classroom is not always straightforward.
 Teachers need to take into account the needs of all of the students in the group, and these needs often differ wildly.
 How can eLearning platforms help with this?

 The very best classroom environments meet the individual needs of all its students, a place where they feel comfortable and listened to.
 A strong sense of the group working together still needs to be present.
-This is where teaching differentiation comes in and eLearning platforms are a great tool to improve an ever more personalised approach to classroom management.
+This is where teaching differentiation comes in and eLearning platforms are a great tool to improve an ever more personalized approach to classroom management.

 #1.
 Why is teaching differentiation important?